 3. Outplay them after the flop

 Finally, nits tend to really play fit-or-fold poker, so they are easy to play against after the flop.
-If you’re playing at a place like Fantan online casino and have tracking software for the poker tables, you’ll easily notice these players by their low c-bet percentages, high fold to c-bet stat, etc. In a nutshell, these players won’t give you any real problems.
+If you have tracking software for the poker tables, you’ll easily notice these players by their low c-bet percentages, high fold to c-bet stat, etc. In a nutshell, these players won’t give you any real problems.
 They’ll play with you when they have a hand and let you win in all other instances.

 So, if you are the pre-flop aggressor, you should almost always keep the heat on against these players after the flop.
 Don’t let them see another card and catch up.
 They’ll rarely float you with overs or backdoor draws.
 Unless they hit a decent pair or a really good draw, they’ll simply give up.